-If you are feeling unwell, have a significant cough or a chest infection, it is best to postpone your test for another day when you feel better.
+If you are feeling unwell, have a significant cough or a chest infection, it is best to postpone your test for at least 4 weeks after you feel better.
 Do not smoke for 24 hours before the test.

 You will be asked to blow hard into the spirometer.
 You will then be given a blue inhaler to inhale, before resting for 15 minutes and then repeating a hard blow back into the spirometer again.

 The aim is to see if your airways open wider after the blue inhaler.

 Contraindications to Spirometry (that is, reasons we cannot perform spirometry on you)-